dannofield/CarND-Path-Planning-Project/README.md

 ## SENSOR FUSION

-The sensor function layer gives us the positions and velocitiy of the car that are near us.
 ```Cpp
 // Sensor Fusion Data is a list of all other cars on the same side
 //   of the road.